Using Moth Foggers and Bomb Treatments at Home

 This is true for all forms of bug bombs and foggers.
 The chemicals that settle must come into contact with the insect.
 Anything that is missed, such as eggs hidden within the folds of clothing or in corners of the room covered by furniture, may not be affected by the fogger.

 Since it is the moth larvae, not the adult moths, that are destroying your clothing, carpets, or pantry items, you will want to utilize other methods to fully combat the infestation.
-We highly recommend use of our Moth Killer Kits specifically designed for this purpose.

 How to Use a Moth Fogger or Moth Bomb